LiLynn69/foster-site/splash-page.md

       url: "https://lilynn69.github.io/foster-site/"
   caption: "Photo credit: [**Markus Spiske**](https://unsplash.com/)"
 excerpt: "The Network Programming Initiative supports research on languages, algorithms, and tools for network programming, and facilitates closer interactions with partners in industry and government.
 For more details, read our [whitepaper](/papers/npi-whitepaper.pdf)".
+intro:
+  - excerpt: 'Or Mission Statement: Nate is pretty darn smart.
+He could probably build this in an hour.
+Centered with `type="center"`'
 feature_row:
   - image_path:
     alt: "placeholder image 1"